• 16 min read

 3. Iris (Iris)

-The iris, belonging to the Iridaceae family, is a flower known for its unique shape and spectrum of colours.
+The iris, a member of the Iridaceae family, is a flower known for its unique shape and colour spectrum.
 Each iris features distinct petals, with three arching upwards, known as "standards," and three cascading downwards, termed "falls."

-This structural uniqueness is complemented by various hues, ranging from deep blues and purples to vibrant yellows, serene whites, and even mixed shades.
+This structural uniqueness is complemented by a range of hues, from deep blues and purples to vibrant yellows, serene whites, and even mixed shades.

-Irises can vary significantly in size in terms of plant height, which ranges from under 0.30 metres to several feet, and bloom size, typically measuring 0.05 to 0.18 metres in diameter.
+Irises can vary significantly in plant height, ranging from under 0.30 metres to several feet, and in bloom size, typically 0.05 to 0.18 metres in diameter.

 The iris owes its name to the Greek word for 'rainbow', a symbol often linked to hope and new beginnings.
 In Greek mythology, Iris was a messenger of the gods, a bridge between heaven and earth, which made its role a symbol of hope.

 Historically, irises have been esteemed as symbols of intelligence, courage, and esteem due to their regal appearance and association with royalty and divine protection.
-The iris was linked to the monarchy and wisdom in ancient Egypt, signifying the rulers' divine knowledge and power.
+The iris was associated with the monarchy and wisdom in ancient Egypt, symbolising the rulers' divine knowledge and power.

 4. Cornflowers (Centaurea cyanus)

-With its striking blue petals, the cornflower is a beautiful flower that symbolises hope.
-Originally from Europe, this annual plant boasts a slender frame, typically reaching heights between 0.40 and 0.91 metres.
+With its striking blue petals, the cornflower is a beautiful symbol of hope.
+Originally from Europe, this annual plant has a slender frame, typically reaching 0.40-0.91 metres in height.

 While its iconic shade is blue, reminiscent of a clear sky, cornflowers bloom in pink, white, and purple.
-Each flower, measuring about 0.03 to 0.04 metres across, features filamentous petals that lend a slightly frayed appearance to the bloom.
+Each flower, measuring about 0.03 to 0.04 metres across, features filamentous petals that give the bloom a slightly frayed appearance.

 In many European traditions, cornflowers were worn as amulets, believed to bring hope, particularly in love.
-This symbolism is made stronger by the flower's ability to grow well in cornfields, showing that hope can bloom even in challenging conditions.
+This symbolism is strengthened by the flower's ability to thrive in cornfields, suggesting that hope can bloom even in challenging conditions.

 5. Sunflowers (Helianthus)